 I once read a story about an old, and I mean decades old, couple.
 They met one sunny afternoon, had a cup of tea together with some friends, and after that he walked her home and BANG! he asked her to marry him.
 She said YES and they lived happily ever after.
 He used to tell the story many times after all those years, everybody knew it and enjoyed the satisfied smiles on their faces, and the complicity they shared.

-It's the same thing with marriage, it's like winning the big lottery pot.
-Only few of us can be so lucky to realize they know the big, definitive truth, in a couple of hours.
+It's the same thing with marriage, it's like winning the big lottery Jackpot.
+Only few of us can be so lucky to realize they know the big, definitive truth about love and a lifetime partner, in a couple of hours.
 Most of us are looking for the right person like others are looking for the six winning numbers.
 For every new relationship they hope this is The One.
-The one to accomplish them, to complete them, to become their happiness.
+The one to fulfill them, to complete them, to become their happiness.

 But I think there is joy in any loving relationship as long as you're willing to invest in it, to learn and to grow, to enjoy life even if you think you didn't guess all the six numbers.
-Maybe you'll find out the big pot was in your hands and you didn't know to enjoy it fully because of your unrealistic expectations.
+Maybe you'll find out the Jackpot was already in your hands and you didn't know to enjoy it fully because of your unrealistic expectations.

-And perhaps the two heroes of my story didn't ever win the lottery.
-Maybe they had only three or four good numbers out of six and they were wise enough and dedicated all those years of their lives to grew their little luck from the beginning in a way that made them the lottery queen and king.
+Perhaps the two heroes of my story didn't ever win the lottery.
+Maybe they had only three or four good numbers out of the six but they were wise enough and dedicated all those years of their lives to grow their little luck from the beginning in a way that made them the lottery King and Queen.